microvm/microvm-tutorial/docs/langimpl/interact.rst

 ===========

 The client more often interacts with the micro VM via "Mu context".
-They are called "MuCtx" in the spec, and ``uvm.refimpl.MuCtx`` in the refimpl.
+They are called "MuCtx" in the spec, and ``uvm.refimpl.MuCtx`` in Holstein.
 A MuCtx is a context created from a MicroVM instance.
 It can hold Mu values for the client, access the Mu memory, load bundles and let the client perform many tasks on Mu.